Why you'll meet many Bhutanese with the same name

 In Bhutanese custom and tradition, the baby will not be named immediately after birth by the parents.
 Instead, parents will seek spiritual guidance to name the child.
 According to the traditional belief, a newborn is named within a few weeks after birth.
 The name of the baby will be given by a religious person, lama, monk, trulku or Rinpoche.
 Interestingly, the name of the child will be received from the temples dedicating to the founder or deity of that particular temple.
 For example, the person with the first name Kinley can be traced back to Chimi Lhakhang.

-After birth, even before the naming of a child, parents will seek to understand the horoscope of the baby established by local astrologer.
+After birth, even before the naming of a child, parents will seek to understand the horoscope of the baby established by the local astrologer.
 Locally, it is known as ‘keytse’.
-The astrology reading contains the detail of the child‘s previous life, the general characteristics the child in the present life, difficult periods, details of the child's marriage and children.
+The astrology reading contains the detail of the child‘s previous life, the general characteristics of the child in the present life, difficult periods, details of the child's marriage and children.

 Fun Facts about Bhutanese Name

 • Bhutanese names do not have a family name, except for the royal lineages.
 The royal family name is 'Wangchuck'.

 • Due to the absence of a family name, you can easily meet someone with the same name throughout the country.
 So you should not be surprised to find people who share the same name in Bhutan.

 • Unlike in many countries, in Bhutan, a woman does not take after her husband’s name following their marriage.
 The children’s name is also different from their parent or grandparents.
 You'll never be able to tell if someone is related just by their name.

 • Most people have two names like Tshering Denkar, Dorji Wangdi, etc. The first name is given without any distinction to boys or girls.
 For example, Tshering can be either a boy or a girl but Denkar will give an indication that it is a female.